Server Security Standard

 - System access and security logging shall abide by the ITS Log Management Standard.

-- The most recent OS and application security patches must be installed on the server within thirty days of its release.
+- Per PCI Standard 6.2, all servers within the high security environment must have the most recent OS and application security patches installed on the server within thirty days of its release.

 - Trust relationships between systems are a security risk, and their use should be avoided.
 Do not use a trust relationship when some other method of communication will do.
 Contact the Information Security Team if you are unaware of alternatives to using trust relationships.